eaasi/user-handbook/source/api/eaas.rst

 .. _eaasi-api:

-EaaSI API
+EAASI API
 ===========

-Emulation-as-a-Service exposes a number of RESTful API endpoints users can employ with an API client (including ``curl`` or any other HTTP request tooling) to get some descriptive and technical information on the resources present in an EaaSI installation.
+Emulation-as-a-Service exposes a number of RESTful API endpoints users can employ with an API client (including ``curl`` or any other HTTP request tooling) to get some descriptive and technical information on the resources present in an EAASI installation.

 Authentication and Access Tokens
 ----------------------------------

-Users with an account on an EaaSI server can query the API based on their unique user context (for example, to receive metadata about Private Environments or imported Software resources) by obtaining an access token from EaaSI's `Keycloak <https://www.keycloak.org/>`_ authentication module.
+Users with an account on an EAASI server can query the API based on their unique user context (for example, to receive metadata about Private Environments or imported Software resources) by obtaining an access token from EAASI's `Keycloak <https://www.keycloak.org/>`_ authentication module.

 .. note::

   If no access token/user context is provided, GET requests to the public API may still return metadata on a server's published/public resources (Public Environments)

-Users with an EaaSI account can acquire an access token from their server by sending a POST request to ``https://[eaasi.domain]/auth/realms/master/protocol/openid-connect/token``, for example:
+Users with an EAASI account can acquire an access token from their server by sending a POST request to ``https://[eaasi.domain]/auth/realms/master/protocol/openid-connect/token``, for example:

 .. code-block:: sh